pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

 Lastly, if you don't want to install any dependencies at all, you can run::

-   python3 -m pip install -e . --no-deps
+   python -m pip install -e . --no-deps

 For more information, see the `Development Mode